 Since your family’s needs and circumstances are constantly changing, so too must your estate plan.
-Your plan must be updated when certain life changes occur.
+Your must update your estate plan when certain life changes occur.
 These include, but are not limited to: marriage, the birth or adoption of a new family member, divorce, the death of a loved one, a significant change in assets, and a move to a new state or country.

 It is not uncommon for estate planning to be the last item on the list when a couple is about to be married – whether for the first time or not.
 On the contrary, marriage is an essential time to update an estate plan.
 You probably have already thought about updating emergency contacts and adding your spouse to existing health and insurance policies.
 There is another important reason to update an estate plan upon marriage.
 In the event of death, your money and assets may not automatically go to your spouse.
 Especially if you have children of a prior marriage, a prenuptial agreement, or if your assets are jointly owned with someone else (like a sibling, parent, or other family member).
 A comprehensive estate review can ensure you and your new spouse can rest easy.